loftytopping/PyBox/README.md

 Please check the project wiki page for more information on updates and planned releases.

+This project is licensed under the terms of the GNU General Public License v3.0, as provided with this repository.

 # Table of contents
 1. [Model overview](#Model-overview)
 2. [Dependencies](#Dependencies)